 ASICS Stockholm High Five, Stockholm Mini Marathon and Leos Minsta Maran are organised in conjunction with ASICS Stockholm Marathon and the arrangement of these races will be adapted to the scenario which applies to the marathon race.

 ASICS Stockholm Marathon 2021 will take place and we have presented above, as extensively as we can at the moment, how it will be arranged.
 In order to further safeguard your position, we’ve introduced a product which we call värdecheck (voucher).
 The voucher is like a normal start place but you can choose which of the next three years you will run the race you have paid for.
 If you buy a voucher for ASICS Stockholm Marathon now, it will be valid as a start place in 2021, 2022 or 2023.
 So you can take it easy and wait until you feel ready to redeem your start place.
 This must happen at the latest one month before the start, to guarantee you a place.
 Once you have cashed in your voucher, it will no longer be possible to postpone your race to a later date. → Read more about the voucher

 We have an ongoing dialogue with the police and other authorities in order to establish how we can best organise ASICS Stockholm Marathon 2021.
 Our starting point is that we will hold the race on the usual course, and if we need to make changes due to prevailing restrictions, then we will look at alternative courses as central as possible.
 The exact course depending on the scenario will be announced as soon as it is possible.

 26 October 2020: The first communication about the scenario study for ASICS Stockholm Marathon 2021.

-31 March 2021 (latest): The decision if we have to move the race to our reserve date 9 October 2021.
+16 March 2021: The decision is mage tomove the race to our alternative date 9 October 2021.

 5 June 2021: Original date for ASICS Stockholm Marathon 2021.